Section 6.10 - ROI Worksheet

 FedRAMP ROI Calculator

-Include documentation, 3PAO, remediation, and year-1 ConMon
+Include documentation, 3PAO, remediation, year-1 ConMon

 Ongoing continuous monitoring after year 1